Skip to main content

 Prepare and Mobilize

-• Ensure individual readiness.
+• Ensure individual and crew readiness.

 • Gather critical information pertinent to the assignment.